-When you delete a form, any flows, subscription forms or subscriptions that are based off the form are also deleted.
-If the form is associated with an active event then you will no longer be able to view the message content from the xMatters web user interface or mobile apps.
+When you delete a form, any flows, subscription forms, or subscriptions that are based off the form are also deleted.
+If the form is associated with an active alert then you will no longer be able to view the message content from the xMatters web user interface or mobile apps.

 To delete a form: